 The Falkland Islands provide a rare opportunity to witness the biological diversity and extraordinary scenery of the southern islands.
 The Falklands are home to numerous animal species, including elephant seals and several varieties of penguins, as well as the largest black-browed albatross colony in the world.
 Port Stanley provides an opportunity to meet the local inhabitants whose colorful houses provide contrast to the long dark winters.

 Sailing east, set course for South Georgia Island.
 Days at sea provide time for learning about the region with educational lectures to prepare for landings, getting to know your shipmates and relaxing.
-Spend time on deck identifying the abundant sea birds of the south ocean, while keeping your eyes peeled for the many whales that inhabit these waters.
+Spend time on deck identifying the abundant sea birds of the Southern Ocean, while keeping your eyes peeled for the many whales that inhabit these waters.

-South Georgia is home to many marvels, including Shackleton’s Grave, several former whaling stations and prolific wildlife.
-Visit a huge colony of King Penguins, one of the many highlights of the journey.
+South Georgia is home to many marvels, including Shackleton’s grave, several former whaling stations and prolific wildlife.
+Visit a huge colony of King penguins, one of the many highlights of the journey.
 Weather permitting, you will have four full days to explore the island.
-The Island’s wildlife is extraordinary, not only in its variety, but also for its sheer abundance.
+South Georgia’s wildlife is extraordinary, not only in its variety, but also for its sheer abundance.
 South Georgia is home to roughly 300,000 elephant seals, 3 million fur seals, and 25 species of breeding birds, including wandering albatross.

 Turn south, retracing Shackleton's route backwards as you head towards Elephant Island and the Antarctic Peninsula.
 The nutrient rich waters provide for a complex food chain topped by several species of whales, seals, and seabirds.

 Experience some of the most unique wildlife viewing and inspiring scenery in the world as you set foot on Antarctic Islands.
 Attempt two shore landings per day (weather conditions permitting), and encounter gentoo, chinstrap and Adélie penguin rookeries, Weddell, crabeater and leopard seals, and orca, humpback and minke whales in the cold Antarctic waters.
 As well as magnificent natural history, Antarctica also has a remarkable human history.
 During the voyage, learn about the important and dramatic expeditions to this remote corner of the world.